voidReq/T-Watch_Evil_Portal/README.md

 # T-Watch_Evil_Portal
-An evil portal application for the LILYGO T-Watch S3
+An evil portal application for the LILYGO T-Watch S3.
+Purely built for educational purposes, never deployed in public.

-I made this a long time ago, it may or may not work.
-You'll have to load the html files onto the device with LittleFS.
-Otherwise, relatively plug 'n play.
-Can customize HTMLs or AP name.
-Also, there's a bunch of IR stuff in there, because I used this to clone some projector remotes.
-Ignore all the IR stuff.
+Default SSID is GoogleFree, portal is at 192.168.1.1 Credentials are logged and stored in file at 192.168.1.1/info.txt

+Support may vary per phone and how they handle capture portals.